 Challenges for Animation Studios

 Studios had it rough during the piracy boom.
-Lost revenue meant budget cuts, which led to rushed schedules and sometimes lower-quality animation.
+Lost revenue meant budget cuts, which led to rushed schedules and often lower-quality animation.
+Production committees, the complex financing structures behind most anime, became extremely conservative, greenlighting only sequels or manga adaptations with guaranteed audiences.
+Original projects were seen as too risky.

+Animators themselves suffered.
+Reports of staff earning subminimum wages circulated, and the industry’s reliance on underpaid in-betweeners became a persistent issue.
 Tight budgets stifled creativity and growth.
-Studios pushed for better legal options and streaming later, but in the early 2000s, just staying afloat was a challenge.
+Studios pushed for better legal options and streaming later, but in the early 2000s, just staying afloat was a daily challenge.
+The mental health of creators—working long hours on collapsing margins—rarely made headlines, but it was a constant undercurrent of the era.

 Industry Responses and Adaptations